When was the last time you lost an important file because you accidentally deleted it and then managed to empty Trash on your Mac without noticing?

 We recommend Disk Drill because it lets you restore emptied Trash on Mac with a single click.
 Disk Drill supports over 400 file formats, including all commonly used image, video, audio, and document file extensions.

-To use Disk Drill to recover files from Trash that has been emptied on Mac:
+To recover files from Trash that has been emptied on Mac:

 The first thing you need to do is download and install Disk Drill.
 If you want to restore items from Trash after emptying it, don’t install Disk Drill on your main hard drive.
 In fact, don’t even download it to the Downloads folder because you could overwrite the same files you’re trying to undelete.
 Instead, use an external hard drive or a USB flash drive.
 Alternatively, you can remove your Mac’s hard drive and connect it to another Mac.